Please note that selected forms will open in a separate and secured Dulwich College International website.

 Our team will consult students and parents to conduct all necessary assessments and review copies of all previous reports and records.
 We request that parents provide all information available to enable our admissions review team to make an accurate decision about learning support services and admission.

-Please click below to read our Learning Support and Special Education Needs Policies.
+Please click below to read our Additional Educational Needs Policy.

 Annual Tuition Fee